mhrdq8i/docs/docs/OS/GNU-Linux/CLI/networks.md

 ### scp Performance

 By default, SCP uses the Triple-DES cipher to encrypt the data being sent.
 Using the Blowfish cipher has been shown to increase speed.
-This can be done by using option -c blowfish in the command line.
+This can be done by using the option -c blowfish in the command line.

 ```bash
 scp -c blowfish some_file username@remotehost.edu:~
 ```

 It is often suggested that the -C option for compression should also be used to increase speed.
 The effect of compression, however, will only significantly increase speed if your connection is very slow.
 Otherwise, it may just be adding an extra burden to the CPU.
-An example of using blowfish and compression:
+An example of using Blowfish and compression:

 ```bash
 scp -c blowfish -C local_file username@remotehost.edu:~